“” background image gradient

 Proposed rate option[tooltip text="In addition to Electric Cost Adjustment & Electric Capacity Charges."]

-1. A slight increase to the Access and Facilities Charge (Per Day).
+1. An increase to the Access and Facilities Charge (Per Day) to help cover fixed electric service costs.

-If City Council approves the changes, we estimate the average net metering customer will have an electric bill increase of approximately $50/month.
+With the new proposal, the median net metering customer is expected to see an electric bill increase of approximately $25 per month.

 What’s next?